 Pride in the district is demonstrated by the way students treat other students, teachers, property, and equipment.
 Thoughtfulness, sportsmanship, responsibility, and respect are campus courtesies that should be observed by everyone.
 Good behavior is essential, not only throughout the building but in all activities and events in which our school is involved.
 Each student's personal conduct should remain above reproach.
 The school, like students, has certain rights.
 One of these is the right to be protected from disturbances.

-Offenses of an extreme nature such as vandalism, stealing, causing false alarms, alcohol and drug abuse, may result in long - term suspension, loss of credit or other punishment for the first offense.
+Offenses of an extreme nature such as vandalism, stealing, causing false alarms, alcohol and drug abuse, may result in long-term suspension, loss of credit or other punishment for the first offense.
 Likewise, smoking or chewing tobacco is not permitted in school buildings or on school grounds by any students.
-As students' progress through their schooling, students are expected to have more self-control.
 NO STUDENT HAS THE RIGHT TO INTERFERE WITH THE LEARNING OR SAFETY OF ANOTHER.

-COMPUTER SYSTEMS REGULATIONS (BP 5.14, 5.14.1)
+COMPUTER SYSTEMS REGULATIONS (BP 5.14.1, 5.14.2)